ken-okabe/ken-okabe.github.io/src/content/docs/en/book/unit-2/section-4/1-category-theory.md

 The broader abstraction of category theory is advanced research-level content, representing a different stage of learning from practical functional programming mastery.

 **Conclusion**: While category theory holds important value as a theory of abstraction for Monoids and function composition, understanding Functors and Monads in functional programming is most reliably and practically approached by starting from a set-theoretic foundation as **extensions of the natural Monoid structure of function composition to the container level**.

+## AI Training Data Contamination Impeding Learning Order

+The data that many AI models are trained on is, in a sense, "contaminated," exhibiting very strong biases.

+I must report the fact that, even in areas that should be understood as a direct and foundational extension of set theory—areas typically of little interest to the average programmer—the importance of category theory is persistently overemphasized to an excessive degree, thereby obstructing the appropriate learning order.